Resources and facilities

 - Jan Fairley’s rich collection of Latin American music recordings and interviews

 Many of the University's Special Collections are digitised and available online from our excellent Resource Centre, computing labs and dedicated study spaces in the School of Literatures, Languages and Cultures (LLC).

 Our in-house Portuguese Language Centre is one of only four in the UK sponsored by the Instituto Camões.

 We also play a key role in the Centre for Contemporary Latin American Studies at the University.
 It brings together staff and students from a number of different subject areas at Edinburgh, including:

 - social anthropology

 Events and activities

-From acting to dancing, making friends in language cafes, to campaigning on global issues, these student-led groups offer lots of ways to engage.
+From acting to dancing, making friends in language cafes to campaigning on global issues, student-led groups offer lots of ways to explore your subjects socially.

 In the city

 Edinburgh is a world-leading festival city filled with cinemas, theatres, galleries, museums, and collections.